 - Great response times in the U.S.

-- The ‘drag-and-drop’ website builder is not nearly as flexible as I would have liked
+- The ‘drag-and-drop’ website builder is not nearly as flexible as promised

 - The website builder and the website itself can be fairly jerky